joshbrew/webgpujs/README.md

 ```

-Note our transpiler will move the consts out
+Note our transpiler will move the consts out and a few other things to optimize the code a bit.

 #### Textured cube